5 Tips About How to Read Nutrition LabelsPublished Date:

 Although many people read labels just to count calories, that little square of facts offers so much more.
 Nutrition labels inform you about serving size, ingredients, fat, sugar, and percent daily values for nutrients like vitamins and minerals.
 This helps support your dietary goals and long-term health.

-Whether you’re trying to clean up your eating habits or just maintain your current health, reading nutrition labels can help.
+Whether you’re trying to clean up your eating habits or just maintain your current health, reading food labels can help.
 Here are some basic tips to keep in mind when you’re looking at the nutrition facts on the side of a package.

 Tip #1.
 Understand Your Unique Nutritional Needs

-First, understand what your body needs for peak nutrition.
+Before starting to read the food label, understand what your body needs for peak nutrition.
 Are you getting enough servings of fruits and vegetables every day?
 Do you need more protein or more fiber?
 Do you have allergies, sensitivities, or dietary restrictions that mean you need to avoid certain ingredients?

 Tip #2.
 Read the Ingredients List

-On a nutrition label, the product ingredients are listed in descending order from highest to lowest quantity.
+On a food label, the product ingredients are listed in descending order from highest to lowest quantity.
 In other words, the first item listed is the bulk of the product.
 There’s a higher percentage of the first ingredient than any other ingredient listed.

 When it comes to juices, the ingredients list reveals the quality of the product.
-For example, if the first ingredient listed on a juice is “water,” it means you’re drinking low-quality juice.
+For example, if the first ingredient listed on a juice’s food label is “water,” it means you’re drinking low-quality juice.
 The product may be using concentrates rather than 100% pure juice.
 Some juice companies also include added sugars, artificial sweeteners, coloring, and chemical preservatives.
 If they’re sneaking these unnatural ingredients into their product, you’ll find it in the ingredients list.

 Tip #3.
 Note the Serving Size